 - 5.5 Workforce Performance Management System: The State Employee Performance Management System (EPMS) is based upon continuous communication between the supervisor and the employee to support high performance.
 Individualized action plans are incorporated into each EPMS.
-Each employee can identify her/his role in contributing to the mission of the agency.
-Additional efforts to increase employee knowledge of the interrelationship of staff in the organization's many systems are being developed. - 5.6 Development and Learning System for Leaders: Management-level employees are encouraged to take the Associate Public Manager accreditation for managerial expertise and to complete the Certified Public Manager accreditation for more advanced managerial expertise.
+Each employee can identify her/his role in contribution to the mission of the agency.
+Additional efforts to increase employee knowledge of the interrelationship of staffs in the organization's many systems are being developed. - Development and Learning System for Leaders: Management-level employees are encouraged to take the Associate Public Manager (APM) accreditation for managerial expertise, and to complete the Certified Public Manager (CPM) accreditation for more advanced managerial expertise.
+DDSN has coordinated with the Budget and Control Board (B&CB) Division of Human Resources' training staff to develop a "Supervisory Training" course specific to the needs of its regional facility staffs.
 In addition to training requirements and core competency skills checks, DDSN's staff development policy recommends all staff receive ten hours of job-related training annually, in the form of workshops, professional staff meetings and/or conferences.
 Managers are encouraged to identify employees with exemplary skills who can be mentored for succession.
-Agency-sponsored educational seminars and workshops are regularly occurring and open to service providers and DDSN employees interested in participating.
-Informal opportunities for staff volunteerism and coordination of charitable campaigns are regularly provided to foster the development of critical interactive and leadership skills. - 5.7 Identification of Key Developmental Training Needs: Career paths are in place for 85 percent of the non-management workforce.
+Agency-sponsored educational seminars and workshops are regularly occurring and open to employees and providers interested in participating.
+The DSN Commission holds monthly meetings, open to the general public, where strategic challenges and plans of action are openly discussed, providing the most formal discourse and reiteration of the agency's mission and ethical position.
+Less formally, opportunities for staff volunteerism and coordination of charitable campaigns are regularly provided to foster the development of critical interactive and leadership skills. - 5.7 Identification of Key Developmental Training Needs: Career paths are in place for 85 percent of the non-management workforce.
 As these jobs evolve and position descriptions are updated, skills, knowledge and ability assessments are performed.
-New technologies are utilized and best practices are researched to identify and analyze gaps.
-Where there is a need for developmental training, it is provided by the agency to all pertinent workforce either through internal or by contractual experts.
-For example, it was determined that the performance of several newly promoted managers was being compromised due to lack of supervisory skills/knowledge.
-Contract negotiations are ongoing to provide appropriate supervisory skills training to appropriate staff.
+New technologies are utilized, best practices are researched, and gap analyses are thereby generated.
+Where there is a need for developmental training, it is provided by the agency to all pertinent workforce either through internal or contractual experts.
+When it was determined that the performance of several newly promoted managers was being compromised due to a lack of supervisory skills/knowledge, courses tailored to address these deficiencies were developed in coordination with B&CB Division of Human Resources' training staff.
 Conflict resolution, diversity and sensitivity training have been noted as immediately necessary and beneficial to staff and management.
-As new skills and competencies are identified, or when policy and practice changes, they are incorporated in employee orientation and communication.
+As new skills and competencies are identified or when policy and practice changes, they are incorporated in employee orientation and communication.

 All conflicts, employee relations matters, and all injuries are thoroughly investigated.
-The outcome is the reduction of critical resources spent on Workers' Compensation costs.
+The concerted effort to address increased costs associated with employee injuries has resulted in the reduction of critical resources spent on Workers' Compensation costs.

-5.8 Encouraging On-The-Job Use of New Knowledge and Skills: Experiential training has been determined an efficient method of adult education.
-At DDSN, most core competency education utilizes hands-on training.
-As mentioned, the development of a customized management training curriculum is planned as a Professional Development series to encourage the application of skills taught throughout.
+5.8 Encourage On-The-Job Use of New Knowledge and Skills: Experiential training has been determined an efficient method of adult education.
+Most core competency education utilizes hands-on training.
+The development of a customized management training curriculum was implemented as part of a Professional Development series to encourage the application of taught skills.
 DDSN leadership, supervisors and managers actively encourage the use of new knowledge and skills.

-This fiscal year DDSN converted its human resources and payroll functions to the SC Enterprise Information Systems.
-This required significant procedural changes in some areas of the department, and additional staff training.
+The conversion of human resources and payroll functions to the SC Enterprise Information Systems (SCEIS) required significant procedural changes in some areas of the department and additional staff training.
 Though there have been some challenges, generally efficiencies have been created and the improved technology is being embraced.